pragmagrid/lifemapper-compute/README.md

 **TODO**

-  * establish queue size on the server and update submitterConfig.ini.
+  * establish QUEUE_SIZE on the server and update submitterConfig.ini.
 Need on frontend only
-  * find what other files/packages after refactoring need to be on fe or computes
+  * find what other files/packages after refactoring need to be on FE or computes
+  * running jobs from KU server on compute results in :
+      Could not import: (310, rad.intersect.intersectRunner, IntersectRunner) -- No module named rtree Could not import: (331, rad.randomize.randomizeRunners, RandomizeSwapRunner) -- No module named pysal Could not import: (332, rad.randomize.randomizeRunners, RandomizeSplotchRunner) -- No module named pysal these are frm rad pugin.
+  * manual settting LM_JOB_SERVER in /LmCompute/common/lmConstants.py.
+Need to change